slackapi/app-interaction-patterns/private-poll/README.md

-# Blueprint: Private Poll in a DM
+# Blueprint: Private poll in a DM

 ![](private-poll.gif)
+*Private poll in channel*

 ### Examples